HAWK-800 Technical Support

 Mike: Yes, please do!
 You can request features by sending an email to firstname.lastname@example.org but it is better if you post the feature request using the sourceforge hawk800 feature request feature because that makes it much easier to track each feature request.
-You can submit a feature request at the sourceforge hawk800 project page HERE
+You can submit a feature request on our forums HERE

 - Q: When is the arpeggiator feature going to be available?

 Mike: The arpeggiator is completed and is under going testing (Jan 2020).
 Releasing the software is expected for early 2020.